Chinnu1103/Vehicle-Detector/README.md

 **TODO :**

-- [ ] Train the model on more vaehicle classes
+- [ ] Train the model on more vehicle classes
 - [ ] Make the CNN model more complex